 Edwin M. Kania, Jr.

-Mr. Kania is the Managing Partner and Chairman of Flagship Ventures.
-Prior to co-founding Flagship Ventures in 2000, he spent 15 years as Managing General Partner of OneLiberty Ventures and as General Partner at its predecessor firm, Morgan Holland Ventures.
+Ed Kania is Managing Partner and Chairman of Flagship Ventures.
+Ed has 30 years of experience in the venture capital industry.
+Prior to co-founding Flagship Ventures in 2000, he spent 14 years as General Partner of OneLiberty Ventures and of its predecessor firm, Morgan, Holland Ventures.
 His direct investment experience covers over 100 companies.
-In addition, he has been intimately involved in the launch and development of more than a dozen companies as the founding and lead investor.
-Mr. Kania is currently a director of Aspect Medical Systems (Nasdaq: ASPM), EXACT Sciences (Nasdaq: EXAS), Acceleron Pharma, Interactive Supercomputing, INTIO, Parasol Therapeutics, Pervasis Therapeutics, TARIS Biomedical, Inc., TransMedics, and VisEn Medical.
-He is also a member of The Johhs Hopkins Medicine Alliance for Science and Technology Development Industry.
-He holds a degree in physics from Dartmouth College and an MBA from Harvard Business School.
+In addition, he has been intimately involved in the launch and development of more than 20 companies as the founding, lead or co-lead investor, and on occasion has assumed operating roles in support of management.
+Mr. Kania is currently a director of Acceleron Pharma (Nasdaq: XLRN), Blend Therapeutics, DataCore Software, EcoSense Lighting, Oasys Water, Selecta Biosciences, TARIS Biomedical, TransMedics, and Visterra.
+He is also a member of The Johns Hopkins Medicine Alliance for Science and Technology Development Industry, and a member of Partners Healthcare Innovation Advisory Board.
+Ed earned his undergraduate degree in physics from Dartmouth College and his MBA from Harvard Business School.

 Laurie Bartlett Keating